 The church at Llansannor appeared for the first time in historical documents in 1180, as the property of the Tewkesbury Abbey and probably at that time was still a small chapel.
-Until the 13th century, it was in the possession of the lords of Glamorgan.
-In the 17th and 19th centuries, expansion and renovation were carried out
+Until the 13th century, it was in the possession of the lords of Glamorgan, when it was enlarged with a chancel.
+At the beginning of the 16th century, a tower and a porch were added.
+In the 17th and 19th centuries a Victorian renovation was carried out.

 Website britishlistedbuildings.co.uk, Church of St. Senwyr A Grade I Listed Building in Penllyn, Vale of Glamorgan.